MarkyC/java-result-type/README.md

 # java-result-type
-An attempt at creating the Result&lt;T, E> ADT in Java
+An attempt at creating the Result&lt;T> ADT in Java